Metro Victoria

 Market Risk

-Based on Mortgage Sandbox Analysis, Victoria is at moderate to higher risk of a significant market correction.
+Based on Mortgage Sandbox analysis, Victoria remains at moderate to higher risk of a significant market correction.

-Rising resale inventory, stretched affordability, and elevated construction activity all contribute to this heightened risk profile as we look out to 2027 and 2028.
+Rising resale inventory in some segments, stretched affordability, and elevated construction activity all contribute to this heightened risk profile as we look out to 2027 and 2028.

 Victoria Property Market Risk Assessment